nabinkhadka/simple-flask-socket/README.md

 ### How to run

-I really love to create virtual environment for each and every projects and supply requirements.txt file for them to keep my system fresh and clean.
+I love to create virtual environment for each and every projects and supply requirements.txt file for them to keep my system fresh and clean.

 ```sh
 # Create a virtual environment for this app